Chelsea Manning Thanks Obama For Commutation

 A former CIA Intelligence official also called the decision rash and hypocritical.

-“The entire intelligence community is deflated by this inexplicable use of executive power.”

-“The move is also deeply hypocritical given Obama’s denunciation of WikiLeaks’ role in the hacking of the (Democratic National Committee).”
+“The entire intelligence community is deflated by this inexplicable use of executive power.
+The move is also deeply hypocritical given Obama’s denunciation of WikiLeaks’ role in the hacking of the (Democratic National Committee).”

-Chelsea Manning, 29, was sentenced to a 35-year long jail term, with the possibility of parole after 7, on August 2013.
-She was convicted of handing a large amount of classified documents to the whistleblower site WikiLeaks and charged with espionage.
-Before her conviction, Manning had served as an Intelligence Analyst at Iraq, a position that made it possible for her to leak those documents.
+Chelsea Manning, 29, was sentenced to a 35-year long jail term with the possibility of parole after 7 years in August 2013.
+She was convicted of handing a large amount of classified documents to the whistleblower site, WikiLeaks, and she was charged with espionage.
+Before her conviction, Manning had served as an intelligence analyst in Iraq, a position that made it possible for her to leak those documents.
 This leak is considered the biggest breach of classified documents in United States history.

 Statement from Chelsea’s legal team (until we can get a statement from Chelsea herself) https://t.co/vyRMIl2Sug